 Despite some pundits' beliefs, organizations in finance, banking and insurance still use mainframes, though lack of staffing expertise makes it tougher to maintain and run mainframes.

-If your organization doesn't have staff with mainframe knowledge or can't recruit new staff to run these systems, your team may consider that it is time to retire the infrastructure.
+If your organization doesn't have staff with mainframe knowledge or can't recruit new staff to run these systems, your team might consider retiring the infrastructure.

-For successful mainframe decommissioning, your team must consider what data to keep within the organization, if they should replace any supported software and hardware disposal costs.
+For successful mainframe decommissioning, your team must consider what data to keep in the organization, if they should replace any supported software and hardware disposal costs.

 This article is part of